GregorRoss/Ice_Hockey_Tracker/README.md

 Extensions:
 * Create a league table to see who is on top of the league
 * Add penalties / fouls with information on them.

+- Action
+Created an ice hockey tracking app that was based on the British Elite Ice hockey league. in the documentation folder you will find my design images that I used when thinking about how this could be created.
+I also used multiple tables with many to many relations across the tables.

+- Result
+Presented the application at the end of the week to the class, demonstrating the Create, Read, Update and Delete (CRUD)functionality. also showed the design process where I was the only one in the class to use multiple tables and show the Many to many relationships through the app.

 ## *2. Set-up*
 - Install Python3